vsRushy/Fracture_Engine/README.md

     - Free movement (RIGHT-CLICK(hold) + AWSD)
     - Focus current selected object (F)
     - Duplicate camera's movement speed (SHIFT(hold))

+- **(7)** Configuration file loading.
+You can change the configuration file in JSON format in order to load the Engine in a more personalized way.

 ## Known issues